Grand Tour: Typical itinerary

-Portrait of a Gentleman on the Grand Tour by Thomas Patch, c.
-1769.
-This oil on canvas painting shows a gentleman facing right with Florence and the Duomo beyond.
+Portrait of a Gentleman on the Grand Tour by Thomas Patch, 1769.
+This oil on canvas painting shows a gentleman facing left with Florence and the Duomo beyond.

 The itinerary of the Grand Tour was not set in stone, but was subject to innumerable variations, depending on an individual's interests and finances, though Paris and Rome were popular destinations for most English tourists.

 The most common itinerary of the Grand Tour shifted across generations, but the British tourist usually began in Dover, England, and crossed the English Channel to Ostend in Belgium, (Note: Ostend was the starting point for William Beckford on the continent.) or to Calais or Le Havre in France.
 From there the tourist, usually accompanied by a tutor (known colloquially as a "bear-leader") and (if wealthy enough) a troop of servants, could rent or acquire a coach (which could be resold in any city – as in Giacomo Casanova's travels – or disassembled and packed across the Alps), or he could opt to make the trip by riverboat as far as the Alps, either travelling up the Seine to Paris, or up the Rhine to Basel.